AliFarzi/CapstoneProject/src/main/java/LoggingModule/README.md

 LoggingException

-It is thrown when:
+This exception is thrown when:

 a folder cannot be created

+a log file cannot be written

 a log file cannot be read

-a log file cannot be written

 a log file does not exist

 deletion fails

-This keeps the module simple while still meeting the project’s requirement for exception handling.
+This keeps the module simple while still following the project’s requirement for exception handling.

 Notes

 The module is self-contained and does not depend on other subsystems.

-All file operations use plain Java I/O (File, BufferedWriter, BufferedReader).
+All file operations use standard Java I/O (File, BufferedWriter, BufferedReader).

-The exception class helps the CLI show clear messages when something goes wrong.
+The custom exception keeps the CLI output clean and understandable.

 No external libraries are used.